In consideration of the health and welfare of visitors, volunteers, and staff, Mia is temporarily closed to the public. Learn more here.

 The program curriculum includes four 90-minute lessons, two at school and two at Mia, taught by experienced arts educators.
-During each lesson, students discuss an artwork in Mia’s collection, create original artworks, and write poetry.
+During each lesson, students discuss an artwork in Mia’s collection, create original artworks, and engage in creative writing.
 Each year, the program culminates in a student exhibition at Mia.

 Cultural Experiences Partnership with Minneapolis Public Schools

 Mia partners with Minneapolis Public Schools to offer every third-grade student a guided tour of Mia, including free bus transportation to the museum.
-Students participate in interactive, discussion-based tours including Visual Thinking Strategies (VTS), Collection Highlights, and the Arts of Ancient Cultures.
+This experience invites third grade students to look closely, think deeply, and talk freely about works of art in Mia’s collection that encourage social emotional learning.
+Based on the needs of teachers and their students, artworks inspire conversation around themes of feelings, relationships, respect, empathy, self and others, collaboration, cultural pride, and kindness.
 In addition, two VTS coaches provide in-depth training, modeling, and coaching to third-grade teachers and classrooms in select schools each year.

-MOI@Mia is a partnership program offered by Mia and Mid-Continent Oceanographic Institute (MOI).
-MOI is a nonprofit organization dedicated to supporting students ages 6 to 18 with their writing skills and homework while emphasizing cross-cultural creativity.
-Mia and MOI partner to cultivate students’ creativity through storytelling and bookmaking field trips.
+This partnership program is offered by Mia and 826 MSP, a nonprofit organization dedicated to supporting students ages 6 to 18 with their writing skills and homework while emphasizing cross-cultural creativity.
+Together Mia and 826 MSP cultivate students’ creativity through storytelling and bookmaking field trips.
 In Mia’s studios and galleries, students craft original stories as a class and work with volunteers, including an illustrator, to complete and publish a book within two hours!
 Each student leaves with an original illustrated book, featuring characters based on artworks in Mia’s collection, and which includes his or her own personalized ending to the story.

-The MOI@Mia partnership program provides a field trip experience at the museum to third graders from neighborhood schools.
-In 2017–18, participating schools included Hennepin Elementary, Whittier International School, Stonebridge World School, and Anishinabe Academy.
+This program provides a field trip experience at the museum to third graders from neighborhood schools.
+Since 2015, participating schools have included Hennepin Elementary, Whittier International School, Stonebridge World School, Anishinabe Academy, and Mississippi Creative Arts.

 Neighborhood Art Adventure

 The existing Art Adventure program serves over 70,000 students each academic year but has not had a big presence in Mia’s neighborhood schools.
-Thanks to the generosity of many corporations and, most recently, the Friends of the Institute, Art Adventure is now happening at Hennepin Elementary and Whittier International School.
+Thanks to the generosity of the Friends of the Institute, Art Adventure is now happening at Hennepin Elementary and Whittier International School.